Martchus/openQA-helper/README.md

 ```

 Replace `/hdd/openqa-devel` with the location you want to have all your openQA stuff.
 Consider that
-it will need a considerably amount of disk space.
-The `OPENQA_KEY` and `OPENQA_SECRET` must be adjusted later when
+it will need a considerably amount of disk space. `OPENQA_KEY` and `OPENQA_SECRET` must be adjusted later when
 created via the web UI (see step 6 of subsequent section "Clone and configure all required repos").

 ### Create PostgreSQL user, maybe import some data